 Washington’s February 22 birthday was celebrated for many years before they moved it as part of 1971’s Uniform Monday Holiday Act to create a three-day weekend.

-On this day, people across the nation have an opportunity to explore the life and contributions of America’s past leaders with activities that showcase their greatest accomplishments.
+Today, people across the nation explore the life and contributions of America’s past leaders with activities that showcase their greatest accomplishments.